irasan/guacamole/README.md

 on IOS, but this issue was fixed by reorganizing the classes in the Game.html and proper implementation of Bootstrap.

 ### Testing on Potential Website Visitors
+The game was tested on potential users - kids and adults.
+It was very appreciated by the kids.
+Adults spotted a bug, in particular a veg that appeared once in between changing rounds.
+Also this game was too simple for grownups.

 ## How To Run This Project Locally
 To clone this project into GitHub, you will need: